Jermorin/node-cluster-experiment/README.md

 - `npm run simple` : contains a simple use of cluster module
 - `npm run express` : a more advanced example with express
 - `npm run performance` : naive test performance using cluster module
+- `npm run communication` : how master and workers can communicate ?

 ## License